-Eliminate The Battle Over Ownership Of Finished Goods Inventory
+S&OP Eliminates The Battle Over Ownership Of Finished Goods Inventory

 S&OP is top management’s handle on the business.
 It provides important visibility into the critical interactions between Sales, Marketing, Production and Finance.
 Under S&OP, manufacturing’s job is to hit the schedule, eliminating the battle over “ownership” of finished goods inventory.
 If actual inventory levels do not agree with planned inventory levels, it’s not a manufacturing problem (as long as they hit the schedule).
 It’s either a Sales and Marketing problem (the products didn’t sell according to plan) or a problem of product mix management in the demand management activity (the wrong individual items were made).

-Better Integration Between Different Functions
+S&OP Means Better Integration Between Different Functions

 Better integration between functional areas in a business is one of the major payoffs of S&OP.
 Once collaboration between the top levels of the functional areas is developed, it can be translated into detailed plans that are in line with top level agreements.
 This results in a set of common goals, improved communication and transparent systems.

-No More Panicked Rushing
+S&OP Means No More Panicked Rushing

 Without a Sales and Operation plan, the expectation is that somehow the job will get done, and in fact, it does get done, but at a price.
 That price is organizational slack: excess inventory, poor customer service, excess capacity, long lead times, panicked operations, and poor response to new opportunities.
 Detailed decisions will be made by clerical level personnel with no guiding policy except “get it out as best we can”.
 The annual budget cycle won’t be tied in with the detailed plans and will be inconsistent and out of date before it’s one month old.
 An effective S&OP process removes all of these problems.

-The Whole Company Works To One Set of Numbers
+With S&OP The Whole Company Works To One Set of Numbers

 One of the benefits of S&OP is being able to run the business to one set of numbers, whereby Sales and Marketing, Production and Finance all agree on anticipated sales and the company’s ability meet those sales.
 This inevitability requires collaboration.
 Top management should lead the cultural change to make that happen as this can only come from the top.
 An unfortunate but frequent approach is to invest significant time in setting up S&OP but then stepping back, allowing the company to be run by separated performance measurement systems or budgets.

-The Ability To Shape Demand
+S&OP Allows You To Shape Demand

 If demand planners are aware of likely sales, production capacity and inventory, they can figure out to increase profit margins for particular products.
 If they know, for example, that a particular SKU cannot be produced in sufficient quantity to meet customer demand for the next month, they can then present this information to Sales and Marketing who can promote other products.
 This is just one example of the powerful ability to shape demand, which can only come after demand planners collaborate with Production and Sales and Marketing.